l00pul/lxd/doc/api-extensions.md

 If an unspecified IP address is used, supported drivers will allocate an available listen address automatically.
 Allocation of external IP addresses is currently supported by the OVN network driver.
 The OVN driver will allocate IP addresses from the subnets specified in the uplink network's `ipv4.routes` and `ipv6.routes` configuration options.

+## `disk_state_created`

+This API extension provides the ability to check if a target directory was created within the instance file system at mount time.
+If a host directory is mounted to an existing container directory (e.g., `/opt`), the target directory won't be removed upon unmounting.
+However, if LXD creates a target directory during the mount, like `/new_dir`, it will be deleted when the device is unmounted.